-April 2023 • Nisan 5783
+April 2024 • Nisan 5784

-www.emanuelsynagogue.org

 GET READY FOR PASSOVER!

 Dear Friends:

 Shalom.
-Pesach begins with the First Seder, Wednesday night, April 5, 2023.
+Pesach begins with the First Seder, Monday night, April 22, 2024.
 It is time to get ready!
 We not only prepare our homes; we prepare ourselves.
-In the spirit of Pesach preparation, here is a helpful "to do list": 1.
-Passover Fund: Make a donation to aid the hungry prior to Pesach.
+In the spirit of Pesach preparation, here is a helpful "to do list":

+- 1. Passover Fund: Make a donation to aid the hungry prior to Pesach.
 There is a beautiful Jewish tradition of giving Maot Hittim to provide food and assistance to those in need.
 Please join us in this important mitzvah.
 Please support the hungry even if you are not selling your hametz.
 Your contribution is needed and appreciated.
-Please use the enclosed form.
-2. Selling of Hametz (leaven): To empower me to sell your hametz, mail or bring the enclosed form (see page 7) to the Emanuel office by Wednesday, April 5, at 12:00 noon, or see me or Moshe Pinchover after minyan.
-3. House cleaning and searching out Hametz: It is appropriate to complete this process by Tuesday evening, April 4.
+Please use the form below, or you may also make a donation online. - 2.
+Selling of Hametz (leaven): To empower me to sell your hametz, mail or bring the enclosed form (see page 7) to the Emanuel office by Monday, April 22, at 12:00 noon, or see me or Moshe Pinchover after minyan. - 3.
+House cleaning and searching out Hametz: It is appropriate to complete this process by Sunday evening, April 21.
 Search for Hametz Kits are available in the Religious School office and the synagogue front lobby.
 While you are cleaning out your cupboards, please think of donating non-perishable food items to the needy.
-Bring your contributions to the synagogue lobby by Monday, April 3.
-The B'Yadeynu Committee will distribute the donations.
-4. Burning of Hametz: This symbolic burning of a few bits of hametz may be done (with precautions) at home, but please be aware that a small fire will be maintained for this purpose in the Emanuel parking lot on Wednesday, April 5, from 8:00 a.m. to 9:15 a.m.
-5. Siyum B'Chor: Firstborn Jews fast on the day before Pesach or attend a siyyum, a celebration of the completion of a unit of Torah study.
-A siyyum will be held on Wednesday, April 5, at the conclusion of morning Minyan.
+Bring your contributions to the synagogue lobby by Sunday, April 21.
+The B'Yadeynu Committee will distribute the donations. - 4.
+Burning of Hametz: This symbolic burning of a few bits of hametz may be done (with precautions) at home, but please be aware that a small fire will be maintained for this

+- purpose in the Emanuel parking lot on Monday, April 22, from 8:00 a.m. to 9:15 a.m. - 5.
+Siyum B'Chor: Firstborn Jews fast on the day before Pesach or attend a siyyum, a celebration of the completion of a unit of Torah study.
+A siyyum will be held on Monday, April 22, at the conclusion of morning Minyan.
 Minyan begins at 7:00 am.
-The Siyyum ends at 8:00 a.m. and is followed by breakfast.
-6. Seder Guests: Welcoming guests to the seder is a great mitzvah.
-If you have room at your seder table for a guest/ guests or if you need an invitation for a seder/sedarim, please contact Lisa Taylor at lisat@emanuelsynagogue.org.
-We will do our discreet best to match hosts and guests.
-7. Consider attending our Emanuel Community Seder the second night of Passover, April 6.
-8. Please note: Evening minyan will not meet on April 5 and April 6.
-A special Mincha service will meet at 1:00 p.m. on Wednesday, April 5 and 12:00 noon on Thursday, April 6.
+The Siyyum ends at 8:00 a.m. and is followed by breakfast. - 6.
+Seder Guests: Welcoming guests to the seder is a great mitzvah.
+If you have room at your seder table for a guest/ guests or if you need an invitation for a seder/sedarim, please contact Ken Malley at malleyks@gmail.com.
+We will do our discreet best to match hosts and guests. - 7.
+Consider attending our Emanuel Community Seder the second night of Passover, Tuesday, April 23.
+See page 8 for information. - 8.
+Please note: Evening minyan will not meet on April 22 and April 23.
+A special Mincha service will meet at 1:00 p.m. on Monday, April 22 and 12:00 noon on Tuesday, April 23.
 We encourage you to hold minyan at your seders.
 If you need to borrow siddurim, please contact Hazzan Moshe Pinchover at mpinch@emanuelsynagogue.org.

-Look for the schedule of Passover services in this issue and on our website, www.emanuelsynagogue.org.
+Look for the schedule of Passover services on page 3 and on our website, www.emanuelsynagogue.org.
 Best wishes for a happy and healthy Pesach holiday!
-Chag Pesach Kasher V'sameach!
-Warm regards, - David J. Small, Rabbi EMANUEL PASSOVER FUND CONTRIBUTION 5783 Enclosed is my contribution of \$, to feed the hungry and help the needy at Passover time.
-Please make checks payable to Emanuel Synagogue, memo line: Passover Fund.
-Thank you! □ Cash □ Check # TO CONTRIBUTE ONLINE, 🗅 Credit Card 🔍 Visa 🗳 Mastercard CLICK HERE Card Number Exp.
-Date Name as it appears on card Zip Code I hereby authorize Emanuel Synagogue to charge my credit card.
-Signature Date Thank you for supporting our efforts to feed the hungry!
+Chag Pesach Kasher V sameach!

+Warm regards, - David J. Small, Rabbi